8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 - Customer support via email only

-hide.me’s free plan has unlimited data and access to servers in 4 countries.
-However, once you use 10GB of data, you’re no longer allowed to choose your server connection — you’re automatically connected to a random free server instead.
+hide.me’s free plan has unlimited data and access to servers in 8 countries.
+However, once you use 10GB of data, you don’t have the option to choose your server connection — you’re automatically connected to a random free server instead.
+Fortunately, the 10GB of data refreshes every 30 days, so you can manually select a free server connection again.

 - 500MB free data per month

-- Access to global network of servers in 48+ countries
+- Access to a global network of servers in 47 countries

 - Advanced encryption standards, leak protection, kill switch, and no-logs policy

-- Supports up to 5 connections at once
+- Supports up to unlimited connections at once

-- User-friendly app for Windows, Mac, Android, iOS, Linux, routers, and more
+- User-friendly app for Windows, Mac, Android, iOS, Linux, and more

 - Email support available on the free plan